TFrankeM/software-engineering/README.md

   include in the   future code snippets of the application addressed during requirements elicitation, which will provide valuable contributions to the study of software engineering.

-  In addition, we incorporated a <a href = "outro pdf">reflexive analysis<a/> on the production chain dynamics, carried out on
+  In addition, we incorporated a <a href = "Reflexão_aviões_de_papel.pdf">reflexive analysis<a/> on the production chain dynamics, carried out on
   09/03/2024, to enrich our understanding of the process.
 </p>